 8. Using dog psychology, what are the best ways of giving positive reinforcement?

 “Anything that a dog likes can serve as a reward, however, the simplest and most convenient (and apparently the most universal) reward is food.
 I always have a pocket full of dog treats or kibble which I use to reward my own dogs as I go through my daily life around the house.
 My dogs are strongly bonded to me, and are extremely obedient.”

-9. What is the best advice you can give to an inpatient pet owner who wants to give up when things start to get tough and they feel like giving up?
+9. What’s the best advice you can give to an impatient pet owner who wants to give up when things start to get tough?

 “I hate to keep going back to the fact that a dog’s mind is similar to that of a human child of 2 to 3 years of age, but it really is the key to understanding dog behavior.
 Most people are not dog experts but virtually every one of them has lived with or interacted with young toddlers.
 When a child is having difficulty understanding what is wanted of them we do not give up, however, we change tactics and try something else.
 If the person simply asks themselves “How would I solve this problem if I were dealing with a child rather than a dog?” then that should give them a clue as to how to proceed.”